clovisT2525/website/README.md

 Projects
-if you hire me as a  Sr. DevOps Engineer in your company. you want me to implement DevOpsLifecycle in their company.
+if you hire me as a  Sr. DevOps Engineer in your company. you want me to implement DevOpsLifecycle in your company.
 You asked me to implement this lifecycle as fast as possible.
 And you are a product-based company, yours product is available on this GitHub link. https://github.com/clovisT2525/website.git